placeAtlas/atlas-2022/README.md

 ## Cleaning Contributions

-If you spot a duplicate, please PR against `cleaning`.
+If you spot a duplicate, please PR against `/cleaning`.
 To help find duplicates, run the code locally, changing line 92 of `main.js` to `overlap`.